VirginieBfd/mooncode/README.md

 # Moon Code

-A portfolio to stored snippet and explore data science concepts.
+A portfolio to store snippets and explore data science concepts.